LuisaEbner/ERF/README.md

 ```

-Thus we specify the ERF model as follows:
+Thus, we specify the ERF model as:

 ```{r, results = TRUE}